sud3010ganesh/sud3010ganesh.github.io/_posts/2020-07-16-buildingreproduciblemlpipelines.md

 permalink: /2020-07-16-buildingreproduciblemlpipelines/
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; One of the common problems encountered while building and deploying machine learning models is the lack of reproducibility in the machine learning workflow especially while transitioning from the development to production environment.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; One of the common problems encountered while building and deploying machine learning models is the lack of reproducibility in the machine learning workflow.

 Reproducibility in a machine learning context can be defined as the ability to replicate a machine learning model such that given the same raw data as input, we get the exact same output.

-How often have do we hear a data scientist say "But this model works on my machine?"
+How often do we hear a data scientist say "But this model works on my machine?"

 ![](/images/repml1.png)<!-- -->